-After you are done modifying apps (or creating some of your own), you might want to debug them.
+After you are done building your app, you might want to debug it.

-To do so, first of all get the App Manager and your physical device talking to one another, or use the Firefox OS simulator if you don't have a physical device.
-This is all explained in Using the App Manager.
+To do so, first of all get the App Manager and your physical device talking to one another, as shown in Using the App Manager.

 The following subsections answer some common questions about debugging apps using Gaia on the desktop.